randrade13/offbrand-instagram/README.md

   - [X] Display the profile photo with each post
   - [X] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [X] User can like a post and see number of likes for each post in the post details screen.
 - [ ] Implement a custom camera view.

 The following **additional** features are implemented:

 - [X] New users who signup get default profile picture
+- [X] UI Alerts presented upon invalid login/SignUp

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):